shamspias/gpt-powered-ai-document-chatbot-creator/README.md

 ```
 Visit http://localhost:8000/ in your browser to access the application.

+## API Endpoints

+The following API endpoints are available in the GPT-Powered-AI-Document-Chatbot-Creator application:

+1. User registration

+    - Endpoint: `/api/auth/register/`
+    - Method: `POST`
+    - Payload: `{ "username": "your_username", "password": "your_password", "email": "your_email@example.com" }`
+    - Description: Register a new user account.

+2. User login

+    - Endpoint: `/api/auth/login/`
+    - Method: `POST`
+    - Payload: `{ "username": "your_username", "password": "your_password" }`
+    - Description: Authenticate an existing user and return a JSON Web Token (JWT).

+3. Upload a document

+    - Endpoint: `/api/documents/`
+    - Method: `POST`
+    - Payload: `{"title": "document_title", "file": file_upload}`
+    - Description: Upload a document file (PDF or other supported formats) for processing and indexing.

+4. List all documents

+    - Endpoint: `/api/documents/`
+    - Method: `GET`
+    - Description: Retrieve a list of all uploaded documents for the authenticated user.

+5. Retrieve a document

+    - Endpoint: `/api/documents/<document_id>/`
+    - Method: `GET`
+    - Description: Retrieve a specific document by ID.

+6. Delete a document

+    - Endpoint: `/api/documents/<document_id>/`
+    - Method: `DELETE`
+    - Description: Delete a specific document by ID.

+7. Ask a question

+   - Endpoint: `/api/questions/`
+   - Method: `POST`
+   - Payload: `{ "question": "your_question" }`
+   - Description: Submit a question and receive an answer based on the content of the uploaded documents.

+Please note that the actual endpoints in your project might vary depending on the specific implementation.
+Refer to the project's source code and documentation for more detailed information on the available API endpoints and their usage.

 ## Usage
 1. Register a new user account or log in with an existing account.
 2. Upload PDF or other supported document files using the provided interface.